jianengli/NLP-learning/Lab1/README.md

-# 1. Sentence generator
+# 1. Human language generator based on Syntax Tree
-Rule-based sentence generator
+A Rule-based program generates language that is closer to humans.

 ## Table of Contents
 - [Background](#background)